Interviewsand Articles

 Robbin: Yes.

 Richard: They meet in the realm of experience - the realm we live in.
 But strangely enough this is always being missed.
 Somehow we’re convinced that we live in the realm of things.
 We're convinced that the rock-bottom truth of the world is "things" - materialism.
 But matter exists for us, first of all, in our consciousness of it.
-And the problem with the realm of experience, or consciousness, is that it's not quantifiable.
-It eludes the grasp of our scientific materialism.
+And the problem with the realm of experience, of consciousness, is that it eludes the grasp of our scientific materialism.

 So where does philosophy fit with all this?
 Hard to say.
 Heidegger wrote about how the advent of science was the end of philosophy.
 I don’t think he believed it was really the end of philosophy.

-But I'd say that art, at its best, is operating in the realm of experience, and maybe more specifically in the realm of feeling.
-There’s something we need there and maybe feeling can even be an avenue to knowledge.
+But I'd say that art, at its best, is operating in the realm of being, which includes the realm of feeling.
+Feeling can even be an avenue to knowledge.
 But it's not so simple as it sounds.

-Music gives us feeling, and everyone is feeding themselves with iPods.
-But I don't find much in the visual arts that really plumbs something finer in our experience.
+Music gives us feeling, and everyone is feeding themselves with their radios and iPods.
+But I don't find much in the visual arts that really is trying to remind us of the transformative realms of our experience.
 There's plenty of work that can upset us or point toward problems, but not much that's pointing toward the more mysterious in life.

 Richard: Something is happening there, for sure.
 That's a very interesting and troubling question.
 I don't pretend to have the answers, but I think it's interesting when Jean Baudrillard says that art is no longer able to perform a vital function in this culture.
 I don't say that to demean anything in this room, and I'm doing an art magazine myself, after all.
 But I feel there's something to his observation.